 As the Managing Director responsible for the establishment and operation of the industry association Medtech Switzerland (2010-2013), with particular emphasis on the penetration of international markets by Swiss medtech companies.

 Work as teaching and research assistant at the University of Zurich and ETH Zurich (1998-2005) with a focus on general economics, innovation policy and regional economics.
 Co-author of several textbooks and tutor of the course „The Swiss Economy“ at the University of Zurich.

-Patrick‘s thematic focus at Avenir Suisse are trade, industrial und energy policy.
+Patrick‘s thematic focus at Avenir Suisse are foreign trade, climate, agricultural and energy policy.

 Selected external publications:

 The Swiss Medical Technology Industry (SMTI) Survey (several editions, the last of which 2014), report, in co-operation with Beatus Hofrichter.

 Volkswirtschaft der Schweiz – Aufbruch ins 21.
 Jahrhundert (2006), book, in co-operation with Beat Hotz-Hart and Daniel Schmuki.

 Exzellent anders!
 Die Schweiz als Innovationshost (2006), book, in co-operation with Beat Hotz-Hart, Barbara Good, Manfred Grunt, Andreas Reuter and Daniel Schmuki.

 Wissensbasierte Cluster in der Schweiz: Realität oder Fiktion?
 Das Beispiel der Medizinaltechnikbranche (2005), dissertation at the ETH Zurich.